 Duke Senior takes the opportunity to comment that misery seems to be a universal experience.

 Jaques delivers the play's most famous speech and declares, "All the world's a stage, and all the men and women merely players."
-He goes on to detail the seven ages of man, as follows: You start as an infant, then a whining schoolboy, progress to a lover, then a soldier, then a contented middle-aged man, followed by the kind-of-old guy with spectacles, and finally the very, very old guy who has lost his senses and looks and acts like a helpless baby again.
-(Check out "Symbolism" if you want to know more about this.)
+He goes on to detail the seven ages of man, as follows: You start as an infant, then a whining schoolboy, progress to a lover, then a soldier, then a contented middle-aged man, followed by a kinda-old guy with spectacles, and finally a very, very old guy who has lost his senses and looks and acts like a helpless baby again.
+(Check out the "Symbolism, Imagery, Allegory" section if you want to know more about this.)

-Just as Jaques's is saying that old men are like infants, Orlando enters carrying his old servant, Adam...who is as helpless as a baby.
+Just as Jaques is saying that old men are like infants, Orlando enters carrying his old servant, Adam... who is as helpless as a baby.

 The Duke won't bother them with questions before eating, so they all feast (probably on deer meat).